Attention-Based Sampler for Diffusion Language Models: Proposed Method

-We now present \dllma\ (\cref{alg:dllma}), a training-free decoding algorithm for dLLMs.
-Given a prompt $\vc$ and block size $b$, we first append $b$ mask tokens at the end of the prompt (step 3). the model performs a forward pass to output the probability matrix $\vp\in \mathbb{R}^{b\times |\mathcal{V}|}$ and attention matrix $\mA$ (step 5).
-The total attention scores $\vs \in \mathbb{R}^{b\times 1}$ are then computed (step 6).
-Based on Theorem~\ref{thm:best_order}, the tokens are decoded in descending total attention order such that $s_{\pi(1)} \ge s_{\pi(2)} \ge \cdots \ge s_{\pi(b)}$ (step 7).
+\paragraph{Sequential Sampling.} We now present \dllma\ (\cref{alg:dllma}), a training-free sampling algorithm for dLLMs.
+Given a prompt $\vc$ and block size $b$, we first append $b$ mask tokens at the end of the prompt (step 3).
+The model performs a forward pass to output the probability matrix $\vp\in \mathbb{R}^{b\times |\mathcal{V}|}$ and attention matrix $\mA$ with its diagonal elements removed (step 5).
+The total attention scores in $\vs \in \mathbb{R}^{b}$ are then computed (step 6).
+Based on Theorem~\ref{thm:best_order}, the masked tokens are decoded in descending total attention order such that $s_{\pi(1)} \ge s_{\pi(2)} \ge \cdots \ge s_{\pi(b)}$ (step 7).
 Finally, in steps 8-9, we identify and decode the token corresponding to the maximum total attention.